francisohara24/Vision-Assistant/README.md

 # Vision-Assistant
-A low-cost assistive technology device for the blind and visually impaired that uses computer vision models to extract text from the real world and reads the extracted text aloud to users in real-time.
+A low-cost assistive device for the visually impaired that uses computer vision models to extract text from the real world and reads the extracted text aloud to users in real-time.

  - The device was built entirely using open-source hardware and pre-trained models.
  - This repository contains all the code that runs on the device's hardware.